yuenmichelle1/sidetiq/README.md

 License
 -------

-Sidetiq is released under the MIT License.
+Sidetiq is released under the 3-clause BSD.
 See LICENSE for further details.

 <a name='section_Author'></a>
 Author